• Skip to primary navigation

 coating asparagus spears in beer batter

-Cooking tips
+Helpful tips

-• Although I’ve used either thin or thick asparagus depending on what I have on hand for this recipe, I prefer the thicker stalks as they seem to fare better in the intense heat from the deep-frying.
+• Although I’ve used either thin or thick asparagus, depending on what I have on hand for this recipe, I prefer the thicker stalks as they seem to fare better in the intense heat from the deep-frying.

-• Use oil with a high smoke point such as safflower, peanut, or canola oil.
+• Use oil with a high smoke point, such as safflower, peanut, or canola oil.

-• Fry at the optimal temperature of 375 F. Too low of heat, the asparagus will absorb more grease and will overcook before the coating had a chance to brown and crisp.
+• Fry at the optimal temperature of 375 F. Too low of heat, the asparagus will absorb more grease and will overcook before the coating has a chance to brown and crisp.
 A thermometer is always handy but if you don’t have one, drop a little batter into the hot oil.
 It should immediately bubble and rise to the top.

 How to Serve